-An immediate corollary is the following:
+An immediate corollary of Proposition 1 is the following:

-Corollary 1 For $0 < \kappa < \log(2)$, any κ -optimal interval mechanism involves perfect pooling.
-For $\log(2) \le \kappa < \log(3)$, any κ -optimal interval mechanism consists of exactly two intervals.
+Corollary 1 For $0 < \kappa < \log(2)$ , any $\kappa$ -optimal interval mechanism involves perfect pooling.
+For $\log(2) \le \kappa < \log(3)$ , any $\kappa$ -optimal interval mechanism consists of exactly two intervals.

-The first part follows from observing that for a vert small κ , the number of intervals is at most $e^{\kappa} < 2$, hence, only a single interval can be accommodated.
+The first part follows from observing that for a very small $\kappa$ , the number of intervals is at most $e^{\kappa} < 2$ , hence, only a single interval can be accommodated.
 As for the second part, $\kappa \in [\log(2), \log(3))$ means there can be at most two intervals.
-Moreover, by Lemma 4 in the appendix, the seller always benefits from having more information in the form of dividing an interval into two subintervals (so long as the resulting partition is still feasible).
+Moreover, by Lemma 4 in the appendix, the seller always benefits from having more information in the form of dividing an interval into two sub-intervals (so long as the resulting partition is still feasible).
 In particular, any feasible two-interval partition leads to higher profit compared to the trivial partition, leading to the above result.

 In general, it is difficult to fully characterize the optimal number n of intervals and their cutoffs for an arbitrary distribution F and cost function c, without imposing additional structure on these primitives.
-The following result provides a step toward that characterization.
-It shows that under certain conditions on F and c, the optimal mechanism involves more pooling for higher (or lower) types:
+Our next result provides a step toward that characterization by showing that under certain conditions on F and c, the optimal mechanism has the property that the precision of information that the designer collects is monotonic in the agent's type: i.e., she either knows more about lower types or knows more about higher types.